 Known as Auckland's 'hidden gem', come and discover our stunning memorial garden in the heart of Auckland.
 Developed by volunteers, Eden Garden has become an award-winning destination with beautiful plant collections that always provide something in bloom.
 Use of eco-friendly methods to control weeds encourages a thriving bio-diversity to encourage native fauna, geckos, wetas, insects, birds and butterflies.

-So come and visit the garden for some inspiration and fresh air - we are open from Tuesday - Sunday 9am - 4pm.
+Come and visit the garden for some inspiration and fresh air - we are open from Tuesday - Sunday 9am - 4pm.

 As a not-for-profit organisation funding has been badly affected due to COVID-19 and we need support to keep our Garden open and ensure families can continue to celebrate the lives of loved ones.
 Support can be given through garden entry, memorials, room hire, donations and bequests.